Conference will be all-digital

-The Hymn Society in the United States and Canada is conducting a competition for a theologically rich hymn or...
+The Hymn Society in the United States and Canada has announced that its Annual Conference, scheduled for July 12-16,...

 I love the Hymn Society.
 There is something thrilling about hearing Presbyterians and Pentecostals, Methodists and Mennonites, Lutherans and Episcopalians and Baptists and Roman Catholics (among others) joining their voices in praise and petition to the living God.
 We have so much to learn from each other in our witness to the world and the transformation of our cultures!